 As a current MSEd TESOL student at USM, and in my work with English Language Learners, I am researching ways to develop a creative translanguaging pedagogical framework to cultivate the diverse synergy that exists in the dynamic flow – the movimiento – of the translanguaging corriente that lives within a classroom of multilingual speakers.
+My research focus has involved, and will continue to involve, multiculturalism, interculturalism, multilingualism, identity construction, and creating a culturally-responsive curriculum to increase equity in education, the workforce, and beyond.

 My goal for the future is to create a collaborative publication called the New Mainers’ Almanac, which will establish space for the creative exploration of cultural identities on an individual and collective level.
 My translanguaging pedagogical framework involves New Mainers’ personal ethnographic depictions, including recipes, stories, personal narratives, poetry, folklore, music, and artwork, which will be curated for publication at a later date.
 If you’d like to learn more about participating in the future, please get in touch!